St. John the Baptist Catholic Church (Johnsburg, Wisconsin): History

 Father Benjamin Blied took over administration in 1948 after being a professor at St. Francis Seminary.
 During Blied's tenure, he contracted having a deeper well, automatic bells were added, the old school was razed and converted into a playground, a heater powerful enough for the church and school was installed.
 On John the Baptist's day in 1957, the church building's centennial was celebrated with a mass.
 Numerous priests who were sons of the parish had active roles in the celebration, which was led by archbishop Albert Gregory Meyer.
 Later that year, improvements were made including: the school yard and church approaches were asphalted, steeple repainted and its clock removed in favor of windows, and the church floors tiled.
 Blied left to teach college at Marian College in 1960 and was succeeded by Rev. Robert Bier.

 The school was being taught by nuns and they wanted to move their housing out of the school into a separate convent to alleviate overcrowding in the school.
 After approving the concept in 1961, it took until late 1963 to finalize plans since there was issues with how to design an adequate sewage system.
 After the school was completed, the New Holstein School District rented two rooms at the school for five years.
 Parishioners realized that other Catholic private grade schools in the school district were having difficulty attracting non-nun school teachers.
 A series of meetings were organized and state officials spoke about school funding.
 Four schools were combined; Marytown, St. Cloud, Mount Calvary were combined with Johnsburg; St. Joe declined.
 St. Anna was interested to join since its school was being closed but wasn't invited to the first meeting since it was in a different diocese; the organization decided to decline since it arrived too late in the planning.
 No name could be decided for new school so the treasurer eventually had checks created using the name "Consolidated Parochial Elementary School" and the name stuck.
 Marytown and Johnsburg students in Grades 4 to 8 were taught at Johnsburg starting with the 1969-70 school year.

 Current events

-Services are held at the church on Saturdays at 4:15 in the afternoon and Sunday mornings at 10:30.
-The Pastor is Father Gary Wegner.
-The church hosts an annual picnic in July to raise money.
+The school building became the home of Holyland Catholic School in 2015.
+In the late 2010's, St. John the Baptist joined four other nearby churches to form Our Lady of the Holyland parish under the Milwaukee Archdiocese.
+Services are held at the church on Sunday mornings at 10:30, the pastor is Father Fr.
+Paul Koenig, OFM Capuchin.